Overdimension vehicles and loads need to follow additional requirements before travelling on our roads.

 There are four categories of overdimension vehicles and loads.
 In some cases you must apply to us for an overdimension permit which sets a number of requirements, including:

-See Types of overdimension vehicles and loads to determine your category.
+To determine your category see Types of overdimension vehicles and loads

 There are specific operating requirements for the revised Categories 4A and 4B that are different under VDAM Rule 2016.

-The new requirements are detailed in Part C3.1 of the Permit Manual [PDF, 931 KB].
+The new requirements are detailed in Part C3.1 of the Permit Manual.
 These include travel times and piloting.
 You may also need to obtain an engineering assessment.

 Due to the size and impact of Category 4B vehicles, an engineering assessment prepared by a chartered professional engineer is required as part of the permit application process.
-These requirements are detailed in Part C5.5 of the Permit Manual [PDF, 931 KB].
+These requirements are detailed in Part C5.5 of the Permit Manual.

 We suggest you work with your engineer to ensure the assessment meets requirements as incomplete assessments may be returned to you for correction.
 This may delay your application.